ThibaultFillion/strengths/paper/paper.md

 stochastic and deterministic simulation engines.
 It has been designed to be easily integrated with new tools and we do hope it will continue to grow.
 Perspectives for future developments include:

-%
-\begin{itemize}
-\item CPU-GPU massively parallel implementations of the existing simulation methods,
+- CPU-GPU massively parallel implementations of the existing simulation methods,
-\item implementing methods with dynamically adaptive time steps,
+- implementing methods with dynamically adaptive time steps,
-\item implementing methods using smart joint use of stochastic and deterministic methods for faster simulations,
+- implementing methods using smart joint use of stochastic and deterministic methods for faster simulations,
-\item developing a GUI that would facilitate the design of the reaction-diffusion system layouts.
+- developing a GUI that would facilitate the design of the reaction-diffusion system layouts.
-\end{itemize}